olorondu-emeka/clean-architecture-example/BlogPost.md

 ### What is a good software architecture?

 The architecture of a system is the shape or structure of the system created by the developers of such system.
-A good software architecture is one in which components of the system can be changed without compromising the core functionality (business logic). in order words, options such as the database management system (SQL, NoSQL, Graph etc) API strategy (REST, GraphQL etc), delivery platform (web, desktop etc) should be flexible to changes without necessarily affecting the overall performance of the system.
+A good software architecture is one in which components of the system can be changed without compromising the core functionality (business logic). in order words, options such as the database management system (SQL, NoSQL, Graph, etc) API strategy (REST, GraphQL, etc), delivery platform (web, desktop, etc) should be flexible to changes without necessarily affecting the overall performance of the system.

 ### Practical use cases